Kharkhana Zinda Tilismath: History

 Late Hakeem Mohammed Moizuddin Farooqui founded the medical factory "Karkhana Zinda Tilismath" in the year 1920 and was one of those distinguished personalities who took the social life of Deccan to the age of industrial revolution.
 It has emerged today as makers of the best internationally known products of the Unani Medicine.
 It is one of the oldest firms of Hyderabad manufacturing Unani medicines -Zinda Tilismath, Farooky Tooth Powder and Zinda Balm, which were formulated by late Hakeem Mohd.Moizuddin Farooqui.

-Right from its inception in 1920, Karkhana Zindatilismath has been charting an unwavering course that has catapulted the group into international limelight and today, 99 years later the company stands majestically as a grand manufacturer of herbal unani medicines across India and also acclaims' international popularity for the uniqueness of its products.
-The first Unani medicine called as Zinda Tilismath was invented in Hyderabad State, in 1920 by a well-known Hakeem Late Mohd Moizuddin Farooqui.
+Right from its inception in 1920, Karkhana Zindatilismath has been charting an unwavering course that has catapulted the group into international limelight, and today, 99 years later, the company stands as a grand manufacturer of herbal unani medicines across India and also claims' international popularity for its products.
+The first Unani medicine called Zinda Tilismath was invented in Hyderabad State, in 1920 by a Hakeem Late Mohd Moizuddin Farooqui.
 The translation of the name of Zinda Tilismath in Urdu language means Living Magic.